-This conference is part of the ongoing exploration of the globalization of the southern United States that the University of North Carolina at Chapel Hill has been pursing for over a decade.
+This two-day conference is part of the ongoing exploration of the globalization of the southern United States that the University of North Carolina at Chapel Hill has been pursuing for over a decade.
 Each year this interdisciplinary conference focuses on a different theme to reveal the interplay of the global and the local, both the impacts of globalization on our region and the often surprising ways that local culture and experience influence distant communities and regions.

 Special Programming: Margaret Palmer (University of Maryland) will deliver the Chandler Lecture in Southern Business History as the conference keynote.

 We invite proposals for papers, panels, and presentations from the full range of disciplines that engage with water, immigration and demography, environmental restoration, and the Global American South.
 Presentations will be scheduled for 20 minutes, with 10 minutes allotted for Q&A or audience discussion.
 Proposals for alternate formats may include, but are not limited to, interactive or collaborative presentations, moderated roundtable, or panel discussions.
 Alternative-format proposals may be for sessions of 30 or 60 minutes.

 Submission: please send as a single PDF attachment to firstname.lastname@example.org

 • a cover letter with name, institutional and departmental affiliation (if any), proposed presentation title, full contact information including email, phone, and mailing address, and status (faculty, student, independent researcher)